AntonyFrancis-Aubergine/AI-generated-system/frontendRules.md

 * Keep components thin (Smart vs Dumb Component approach).

 * Use **Functional Services** pattern (services without classes wherever possible).

+*Use different files to keep the CSS and the html file for each component to reduce confusion on the code base level

 ---